-PTA E230 Physical Agents in Physical Therapy (taught at NVCC) 4 C.H.
+PTA E230 Physical Agents in Physical Therapy

 Prerequisite: PTA E120 and PTA E125 with a grade of "C" or higher, PTA E220 with a grade of "P"

 This course develops the student's competence with problem solving and application of physical therapy interventions using physical agents including applications of heat, cold, water, electricity, light, and mechanical forces or devices.
 3 hours lecture and 3 hours laboratory.